This post may contain affiliate links. Read our disclosure policy here.

 The Best White Wine Vinaigrette

-I don’t know about you, but my favorite part of eating a salad is that exact moment when I drizzle a delicious dressing to coat everything!
-When I crave a vinaigrette that adds moisture and a delicate flavor, I make this White Wine Vinaigrette.
+My favorite part of eating a salad is that exact moment when I drizzle a delicious dressing to coat everything!
+When I crave a vinaigrette that adds moisture and a delicate flavor, I make this white wine vinaigrette.

 Ingredients